FRITZ!Box 3272 – Service - Knowledge Base

 - Plug it in again after 5 seconds.

-Note:The FRITZ!Box settings will not be deleted when it restarts.
+Note:The FRITZ!Box settings remain intact.
 The restart will take about 2 minutes.
-During this time, you cannot access the FRITZ!Box user interface.
+During this time, you cannot access the FRITZ!Box.

 2 Temporarily deactivating password protection